 CQ was selected by the University Web Redevelopment Steering Committee after the technical and functional review of 12 CMS products from both the open source and commercial communities.
 The review process included on-site vendor demos, as well as on-site hands-on product evaluations by members of the Steering Committee, a sub-committee, Jeff IT and an outside consulting team.

-Current plans call for the implementation of CQ by April 2012.
-At that time, selected University web sites will be moved into the CQ environment.
+Current plans call for the implementation of CQ whereby all University web sites will be moved into the CQ environment.
 Site-liaisons will be trained to update and maintain their web content, using this new feature rich application.